ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 Node modles are downloaded from NPM https://www.npmjs.com/

 > To add a new NPM module, you can type `npm add LIB-NAME --save` or simply modify your package.json.

+The steps above simply download the source of the Gem or JS library to your computer.
+To include them in the build process you will need to also follow the steps below.

+##### Ruby code